 During my elementary school years in the 1960s, my family lived in a highly integrated low-income housing project.
 My sisters and I described ourselves as “Greek-Polacks”—my father’s family is Greek, my mother’s is Polish and Scots-Irish, and we weren’t yet aware that “Polack” is considered a slur.
 Like us, our white friends were descended from European immigrants, including the English, French, Irish, Germans, and Italians.

-It was my childhood friendships with black kids that first got me interested in trying to understand why they so often were treated poorly simply because their skin tone was slightly darker than my own “olive” color.
-That’s when I began reading books about black life in America—and when I first became aware of the pain of racism that black people suffer.
+It was my childhood friendships with Black kids that first got me interested in trying to understand why they so often were treated poorly simply because their skin color was slightly darker than my own “olive” color.
+That’s when I began reading books about Black life in America—and when I first became aware of the pain of racism that Black people suffer.

 When I finally accepted the fact that I’m gay and began educating myself about LGBTQ history, I likewise became aware of the multitude of injustices that people like me have suffered simply for being “different.”
 Our difference has caused the dominant heterosexual culture so much discomfort at times that we have been routinely abused, beaten up, condemned, imprisoned, institutionalized, lobotomized, rejected from jobs, and thrown out of our own families.

 Coming out, as I did, during the summer of 1981—just as the first AIDS cases were being reported—I also witnessed from the beginning of that viral pandemic the stigma that so many attached to the illness, as though it was a moral judgment rather than a disease caused by a microbe.
 Since my own 2005 HIV diagnosis, I have experienced the stigma firsthand—usually from other gay men.